Long-form pillar · 12 min read

 How LittleAIMaster maps to the curriculum

-LittleAIMaster — headquartered in Abu Dhabi — has rebuilt its entire KG–Grade 12 curriculum around the seven MoE core areas.
+LittleAIMaster — built from Abu Dhabi — has rebuilt its entire KG–Grade 12 curriculum around the seven MoE core areas.
 Each grade band on the platform sequences the seven themes at age-appropriate depth, with portfolio-grade projects and bilingual English–Arabic delivery.

 For Emirati families, the platform doubles as practice for the in-school subject.
 For ADEK-, KHDA-, and SPEA-regulated private schools, it serves as supplementary material aligned to the federal mandate.
 For UAE public schools, it is used as homework reinforcement and a teacher resource.